oracle/opengrok/Repository-synchronization.md

 In the above example it is assumed that `sync.py` is run as `root` and synchronization and reindexing are done under different users.
 This is done so that the web application cannot tamper with source code even if compromised.

-The commands got appended project name unless one of their arguments contains '%PROJECT%', in which case it is substituted with project name and no append is done.
+The commands got appended project name unless one of their arguments contains `%PROJECT%`, in which case it is substituted with project name and no append is done.

 For per-project reindexing to work properly, `reindex-project.py` uses